Generations or Career Stage or Brave New World?

 The Staff > CEO > Board Relationship: A Matter of Perspective

 Last week I wrote about the association CEO’s unique position in governance, situated as it is between professional staff and voluntary directors/leaders.
 That focused on the CEO’s role in advancing a culture of stewardship at both the staff and voluntary levels.
 I received numerous comments from CEO colleagues who agreed with everything I said but raised a slightly different and potentially more problematic set of circumstances surrounding board/staff roles.
-(And I heard more than one horror story about where, in their experience, things went bad, in one case to the point of nearly costing the CEO their job.)
+(And I heard more than one horror story about where, in their experience, things went bad, in one case to the point of nearly costing the CEO her job.)

 The basic principle is straightforward: the CEO is responsible to the board; all other staff are responsible to the CEO.
 Staff performance is itself a part of the accountability that the CEO has to the board.